roysmith/python-tools/README.rst

 	The fields are more of a guess.
-The best we can do is examine a bunch of documents, observe what fields exist, and intuit what they should be declared based on what data if found.
+The best we can do is examine a bunch of documents, observe what fields exist, and intuit what they should be declared based on what data is found.
 Due to MongoDB's schema-free nature, we can do no better than guess.
 Don't just accept this blindly; consider it a starting point to save yourself a lot of typing.
 Examine the output